gautamkumar1/Domorph-Agent/README.md

 ## HTML Update Commands

-There are two ways to update HTML in the scraped website:
+There are three main types of updates you can perform:

 ### 1. Simple Text Replacement